Englishpump93/Town-Of-Chaos-/README.md

 - RSETTINGS file, this allows you to change recommended settings (this is needed for confirm ejects to work.)
 - Roles file you can edit so it changes what /r or /info says
 - Most roles can now vent
-- Added /kc or /kcount to tell u how many killers are alive only works in meeting
+- Added /kc or /kcount to tell you how many killers are alive only works in meeting.
-- bewiler text changed
+- Bewilderer text changed.
-- reviver fix added
+- Reviver has been fixed.
 - BG added to /kc was missing
-- lights and swooper need testing as moving reviver might of fixxed this
+- Lights and Swooper need testing as moving Reviver might of fixed this.
 - BG info updated
-- /say added for hosts
+- /say added for hosts.
-- Added /death commmand only works when in a meeting
+- Added /death commmand, only works when in a meeting
-- more changes but honestly i forgot
+- More changes but honestly i forgot

 However, please note that the following restrictions apply.<br>